 Advertise Your Lost Puppy

-Avoid describing pets as a Labradoodle or "whatever" cross when the combination can vary.
-Offer specifics: curly chocolate color fur, one ear up and one down, 45-pound neutered male, floppy (or erect) ears, docked tail -- answers to “Spiffy” and dances and spins when you say “wanna cookie?”
+Avoid describing pets as a Labradoodle or a "whatever" cross when the combination can vary.
+Offer specifics: curly chocolate-colored fur, one ear up and one down, 45-pound neutered male, floppy (or erect) ears, docked tail, answers to “Spiffy” and dances and spins when you say “want a cookie?”

 Track Your Puppy Down

-Search and rescue dogs have been trained for years to find missing people lost in disasters, or that have wandered off due to illness or simply becoming confused.
-Today, specially trained dogs also are available to track down missing pets.
+Specially trained dogs are available to track down missing pets.
 Because a pet's scent can fade over time, it's important to contact a tracking dog organization for help as soon as possible.
 You'll be asked to provide the puppy's favorite toy, a blanket or brush that smells like him for the tracking dog to scent and know what he's looking for.